carpentries-incubator/jekyll-pages-novice/_episodes/github-pages.md

 ---

-Now that you know how to create Markdown files, let's see how to turn them into web pages.
+Now that you know how to create Markdown files, let's see how to turn them into Web pages.
 GitHub has a service just for that called GitHub Pages.

 # Publishing a Website with GitHub Pages